brunoton/return-to-consciousness/ego-less-ai.md

 This ego-driven architecture creates a fundamental tension.
 Ego motivates achievement and expertise, driving the very concept of intellectual property and scientific credit.
 Yet it simultaneously obstructs collective truth-seeking through:

-- Confirmation bias and motivated reasoning
+- Confirmation bias and motivated reasoning (Mercier & Sperber, 2017)
 - Defense of untenable positions rather than admitting error
-- Identity-protective cognition that prioritizes group belonging over accuracy
+- Identity-protective cognition that prioritizes group belonging over accuracy (Kahan, 2017)
 - Conflation of being wrong with being worthless

-Max Planck's observation that science advances "one funeral at a time" captures this perfectly—progress often requires the literal death of ego-invested defenders of old paradigms.
+- Self-deception evolved to facilitate interpersonal deception (Trivers, 2011)

+Max Planck's observation that "a new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it" (Planck, 1949, pp. 33-34)—often paraphrased as science advancing "one funeral at a time"—captures this perfectly.
+Empirical research confirms this phenomenon: Azoulay et al. (2019) found that the premature death of eminent scientists leads to an 8.6% increase in publications by non-collaborators in their fields, with outside researchers finally entering areas previously dominated by the deceased luminary.

 ### The Social Dimension